scepman/scepman-docs/docs/scepman-configuration/optional/intermediate-certificate.md

 AppConfig:KeyVaultConfig:RootCertificateConfig:CertificateName AppConfig:KeyVaultConfig:RootCertificateConfig:Subject

-1. As value you must insert your new certificate name and the new subject name.
+4. As value you must insert your new certificate name and the new subject name.
-2. To complete this step, you must click on **Save** in the upper left part.
+5. To complete this step, you must click on **Save** in the upper left part.

 ![](../../.gitbook/assets/screenshot-2020-10-19-at-16.06.40.png)

-Please reboot the Azure App Service and then navigate to your SCEPman URL.
+Please restart the Azure App Service and then navigate to your SCEPman URL.
 On the SCEPman Status page you can see the new configuration and download the new intermediate certificate to deploy this via Endpoint Manager.

 | Back to Trial Guide | Back to Community Guide | ​[Back to Enterprise Guide​](../../scepman-deployment/enterprise-guide.md#step-6-configure-log-collection) |
 | :--- | :--- | :--- |